“a unified yet exotic sound” – Georgia Straight, 2017

 Established in 2015 and debuted at the 2016 Sound of Dragon Music Festival, the Sound of Dragon Ensemble is currently the only large professional chamber ensemble in western Canada combining Chinese and western instruments.
 It brings together some of the most skillful Vancouver musicians: Nicole Li (erhu), Lan Tung (erhu & voice), Marina Hasselberg (cell), Charlie Lui (dizi), Mark McGregor (flute), Itamar Erez (guitar), Zhimin Yu (ruan), and Jonathan Bernard (percussion).
 This instrumentation has been carefully selected by pairing Chinese and western instruments in the families of the winds, plucked strings, and bowed strings, completed by a collection of percussion instruments from both the east and the west.
 The ensemble promotes the awareness/appreciation of Canadian intercultural music-making rooted in ongoing collaboration between artists from distinct cultures/traditions.

 The Sound of Dragon Ensemble has given a number of sold-out-concerts in Vancouver, including the collaboration with dancer Dong Mei in 2017, with the Toronto Chinese Orchestra Chamber Players at the 2018 Sound of Dragon Music Festival, and with Melody of China (US) in 2019.
 The collaboration with Melody of China marked the first time two professional ensembles of Chinese roots from across the US/Canada border have come to work together.
 Internationally, the ensemble has appeared at the 2019 San Francisco International Arts Festival, 2019 Ding Yi Chinese Chamber Music Festival in Singapore, and Henan Chinese Medicine University and Ping Ding Shan Cultural Centre in China.
 In a very short time, the ensemble has grown to be a strong voice of contemporary cross-cultural music with enthusiastic support from the music community and the audiences.
-In addition to concerts, the ensemble gives educational workshops to composers interested in writing for their instruments and holds regular reading sessions.
+In addition to concerts, the ensemble gives educational workshops to composers interested in writing for its instruments and holds regular reading sessions.

 The Sound of Dragon Ensemble 龍吟滄海樂團 (musicians’ bios)